(214) 390-7947 (Overseas Callers)

 How can I apply?

 Applying for IFRE’s programs is easy.
 You just have to go to our website and fill out a volunteer application form.
 You must fill it out with the correct information and check it before submission.
-You will then have to wait for our staff to contact you for further actions.
+You will then have to wait for our staff to contact you for further action.

 When should I apply for a volunteering project in Kenya?